 whole fresh blueberries

-- Combine the sugar and water in a small saucepan and bring to a bare simmer, whisking all the while.
+- Combine the sugar (or agave syrup) and water in a small saucepan and bring to a bare simmer, whisking all the while.
 The sugar should go from cloudy to clear.
 When the syrup is clear, remove saucepan from the heat and cool.
-(If you prefer to use Splenda or Equal sweetener, skip this step.)
+(If you prefer to use agave syrup, skip this step.)

 - Fill a 2-quart pitcher half way with ice cubes.
-Add lime juice, Fresh Blueberry, Lime & Lavender Sauce, and the cool sugar syrup or cold water.
-(If you are not using the sugar syrup, add Splenda or Equal to taste.)
+Add lime juice, Fresh Blueberry, Lime & Lavender Sauce, and the cool sugar syrup.

 - Stir vigorously to combine, and then garnish with lime slices and whole blueberries.